alleyway/add-tradingview-alerts-tool/README.md

 ## Fetching Trading Pairs

-Allows fetching all active Binance trading pairs (want other exchanges?
+Allows fetching trading pairs on either Binance or FTX (want other exchanges?
 [File an issue!](https://github.com/alleyway/add-tradingview-alerts-tool/issues/new))

 Generates CSV files to be used as input (see config above)